 - Workers’ Compensation — While not, workers’ compensation is an insurance that most employers are required to have.
 Check with your state to see for sure.

 Depending on your business’s filing status, owners of a sole proprietorship or partnership, the owner(s) aren’t paid a salary or wage and instead are taxed on the profits of the business.
 Since the business and the individual receiving payment for their “taxable income” are the same, the FICA amount is combined and are simply a combination of the Social Security and Medicare taxes.
-Earlier we showed how a business and employee each paid 6.2% for Social Security and 1.45% Medicare taxes for a total of 7.65% each.
+Earlier we showed how a business and employee each paid 6.2% tax rate for Social Security and a 1.45% Medicare tax rate for a total of 7.65% each.
 The self-employment tax rate is 15.3%.